Genivia/ugrep/README.md

                   encoding.
 See also the -a, -I, -U, -W, and -X options.

            --break
-                  Groups  matches  per  file and adds a line break between results from different files.
+                  Group  matches  per  file.
+Adds a header and line break between results from different files.

            -C[NUM], --context[=NUM]
                   Print NUM lines of leading and trailing context surrounding each